gluon-lang/gluon/README.md

 I
 ## Features

-* **Seatically-typed** - Static typing makes it easier to write safe and efficient interfaces between gluon and the host application.
+* **Statically-typed** - Static typing makes it easier to write safe and efficient interfaces between gluon and the host application.

 * **Type inference** - Type inference ensures that types rarely have to be written explicitly giving all the benefits of static types with none of the typing.